-Noted below are a few facts about accessorial charges and how smart shippers can reduce these charges – which can save a shipping company thousands of dollars or more each year.
+Noted below are a few facts about accessorial charges and how smart shippers can reduce these charges – which can save your shipping company thousands of dollars or more each year.

 A freight accessorial charge is an additional service that is provided by a carrier, not indicated in the original freight estimate.
 These charges are popular with LTL carriers, but can also appear from parcel carriers – especially those who provide overnight or express deliveries.
 There are a few examples of common accessorial charges which we'll list below: